Sleepy Hollow Street Fair

 Courtesy: Doug Kerr/Flickr

-If you need an excuse to go, why not visit for the 26th Annual Sleepy Hollow Street Fair?
-This year, Beekman Avenue will be closed to cars on Sunday, September 7th and filled with over 80 vendors, live music, a kids carnival and science fair, as well as plenty of great food!
-It’s a great way to kick-off the Fall Season (in an area that cannot be beat for its Fall activities, by the way), after you’ve eaten all the oysters you can in Norwalk on Saturday.
+This excuse to visit Sleepy Hollow is a great way to kick-off the Fall Season (in an area that cannot be beat for its Fall activities, by the way).
+Especially after you’ve eaten all the oysters you can at the Norwalk Oyster Festival on Saturday.

 If that’s not enough of an enticement to head over to Sleepy Hollow, there are some other activities of interest on the same day, including over at the Stone Barns Center for Food and Agriculture just a short drive away in idyllic Pocantico Hills (where I once volunteered as a Livestock Manager, by the way).
 A view from the top of the farm’s hills towards the Hudson and the church spires of Tarrytown alone is worth the visit.